-- Projects must be compliant with local zoning, protected areas and cultural heritage. - Applicants must demonstrate capacity for ongoing monitoring of the site, which is important for mitigating the risk of damage caused by the business' products and activities. - If awarded, the applicant must be able to report quarterly and annually on any and all milestones, risks, impacts and adjustments made regarding the project as well as the project budget and/or timeline.
+- Projects must be compliant with local zoning, protected areas, and cultural heritage. - Applicants must demonstrate capacity for ongoing monitoring of the site, which is important for mitigating the risk of damage caused by the business' products and activities. - If awarded, the applicant must agree to report on the project's progress and budget as outlined in the executed grant agreement.